MarceloSpessoto/MarceloSpessoto.github.io/_posts/2026-08-24-kernel-mentorship.md

-After using `virtme-ng` a couple of times to deploy the kernel, and learning about it, I found out about a pretty useful feature for kernel compilation it has, and that is not present for `kw` yet: it can delegate the compilation to a remote host.
+After using `virtme-ng` a couple of times to deploy the kernel, and learning about it, I found out about a pretty useful feature for kernel compilation it has, and that is not present for `kw` yet:
+It can delegate the compilation to a remote host.
 This is very important for me, since I work on a laptop but have access to a desktop server with greater computing resources.

 I use the following command to build a new kernel image with `virtme-ng`: